plungepool/wiki-dot-plungepool-dot-dev/src/vim.md

 :%s/old/new/gc - same but asks for confirmation for each one

+'/' can be substituted for other pattern delimiters such as #, check `:h pattern-delimiter` for more information

 ### **Help**

 :help - opens help text, use help \<something\> to search for docs on a particular thing